Audari: The Hidden Ecosystem Behind a Rising Global Term

 Time: 5:14 p.m.

-Setting: Outside, motorcycles scrape across the pavement and vendors call out as the sun descends.
-Inside, the espresso machine hums, casting a steady rhythm beneath the conversation.
-The café’s atmosphere carries a blend of roasted coffee, notebook paper, and the quiet shuffle of artists sketching in the back corner.
-At a wooden table scarred with years of conversations, two figures settle in.
+Outside, motorcycles scrape across the pavement and vendors call out as the sun fades behind the bazaar’s rooftops.
+Inside, the espresso machine hums like an old friend, its rhythm softened by jazz drifting from the ceiling speakers.
+The café carries the fragrance of roasted beans, warm pastries, ink, and notebook paper.
+In the far corner, two teenage artists sketch inside a shared journal — an unspoken nod to the communal creativity audari celebrates.
+At a wooden table marked by years of conversations, two figures settle in.

 Interview Participants